-In the normal course of business, Aegon Hypotheken has committed itself through purchase and sale transactions of investments, mostly to be executed in the course of 2021.
+In the normal course of business, Aegon Hypotheken has committed itself through purchase and sale transactions of investments, mostly to be executed in the course of 2022.
 The amounts represent the future outflow and inflow, respectively, of cash related to these investment transactions that are not reflected in the statement of financial position.
 Mortgage loans commitments represent undrawn mortgage loan facility provided and outstanding proposals on mortgages.

-Contracted purchases 2020 2019

-Mortgage loans 1.222.950 -
+Contracted purchases Mortgage loans 2021 883.013 2020 1.222.950 ortgage loans 003.013 1.222.930

-Contracted sales 2020 2019

-Mortgage loans 1.033.021 560.239
+Contracted sales 2021 2020 Mortgage loans 697.062 1.033.021

-Since 2020 Aegon Hypotheken is the contract partner for the mortgages originated under the Robuust label, and as a result, Aegon Hypotheken has significant contracted purchases at year-end 2020, whereas in 2019 the Aegon Levensverzekering was the contract partner.
-The sale of mortgage loans relate for EUR 1,023 million (2019: EUR 551 million) to committed purchases to group companies Aegon Bank and Aegon Levensverzekering.
+Since 2020 Aegon Hypotheken is the contract partner for the mortgages originated under the Robuust label, and as a result, Aegon Hypotheken has significant contracted purchases at year-end 2021.
+The sale of mortgage loans relate for EUR 690 million (2020: EUR 1,023 million) to committed purchases to group companies Aegon Bank and Aegon Levensverzekering.
 The remaining amount relates to pre-announced redemptions on mortgage loans.

-In addition Aegon Hypotheken has mortgage loans contracted purchases, which, according to an allocation process will be divided over internal and external investors in 2020.
+In addition Aegon Hypotheken has mortgage loans contracted purchases, which, according to an allocation process will be divided over internal and external investors in 2021.
 Refer to note 9 'Other assets and receivables' for more information.